mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 headed for the Kruse Enclave.
 However, bases need industry and industry needs resources... and all

 of that requires people.
-The base became a semi- independent world with its own government and that government began taking control of other worlds.
+The base became a semi-independent world with its own government and that government began taking control of other worlds.

 The ‘Eberhardt landgrab’, as it is known, has been